isw-kudos/huddo-docs/docs/boards/notes/index.md

-# Huddo Boards Cloud widget for HCL Notes
+# Huddo Boards widget for HCL Notes

 Drag and drop your Notes emails directly in Huddo Boards with the new sidebar widget!